 - Do you have a detox?

-Ambulatory (outpatient) detox is offered in select locations to patients who are in need of detox from opioids (heroin, painkillers, etc.) and are clinically and medically appropriate for the outpatient setting.
+The High Focus Centers locations do not provide a medical detox, however our clinicians can provide assessments to determine the best course for your treatment.
 If inpatient detox is indicated during the initial assessment, our clinician will make the appropriate arrangements and we will facilitate an admission to a trusted inpatient detox facility.

 - Do you treat prescription pill addiction?

-Yes.
 In our initial evaluation, we will determine the appropriate course of action – if detox is indicated, we would make appropriate arrangements for you to receive that care.
-Depending on your situation, you may have an option to enter our ambulatory (outpatient) detox program or we may recommend you admit to an inpatient facility.
-In some cases detox may not be necessary at all and treatment can begin in our partial care or intensive outpatient program.
+In some cases detox may not be necessary and treatment can begin in our partial care or intensive outpatient program.
 Additionally, High Focus Centers has developed specialized services for patients who are abusing or dependent on opiates in order to improve chances of a successful long-term recovery.